buddhist-uni/buddhist-uni.github.io/_content/monographs/legacy-of-genghis-khan_komaroff-carboni.md

 ---
-title: "The Legacy of Genghis Khan Courtly Art and Culture in Western Asia, 1256 - 1353"
+title: "The Legacy of Genghis Khan: Courtly Art and Culture in Western Asia, 1256–1353"
 authors:
   - "Linda Komaroff"
   - "Stefano Carboni"